LLAMA: The Low-Level Abstraction For Memory Access: Evaluation

-While the n-body benchmark reflects classes of codes that benefit from maximizing data throughput to minimize time to solution and thus maximize compute performance, the second benchmark focuses on throughput for data analytics.
-This real world example from high energy physics looks at complex data structures for the storage of elementary particle data usually found in large-scale data analysis of detector data.
-In this case the goal is optimizing copies between memory layouts.
+The evaluation benchmarks were selected to show various aspects of LLAMA and effects of the memory layouts.
+We present an n-body simulation containing a compute intensive and memory intensive computation with quadratic and linear runtime complexity.
+This benchmark reflects classes of codes that benefit from maximizing data throughput to minimize time to solution and thus maximize compute performance.
+Furthermore, we include a layout changing copy benchmark, showing pure shuffling of data with no computation.
+This example from HEP focuses on throughput and looks at complex data structures for the storage of elementary particle data usually found in large-scale data analysis of detector data.
+Here, the goal is optimizing copies between memory layouts.
+To demonstrate LLAMA's use in real-world applications, we show integrations into the \speccpu lbm benchmark and into the particle-in-cell simulation PIConGPU.

-The n-body CPU and copy benchmark are run on systems with an 8 core Intel i7-7820X with 32 GB RAM and on an 64 core AMD EPYC 7702 with 512 GB RAM.
-They are compiled with g++ 10.2 and g++ 11.1, with the flags \lstinline[language=bash]{-O3 -march=native -ffast-math}, except for the n-body on Intel, which uses \lstinline[language=bash]{-mavx2 -mfma} instead of \lstinline[language=bash]{-march=native} to use the same compute instruction set as the AMD and because Vc does not support AVX512 yet.
-Multi-threading is done via GNU OpenMP with as many pinned threads as cores (no hyper-threading).

-The n-body GPU benchmark is run on systems with an Nvidia TITAN Xp 12GB, an Nvidia Quadro RTX 8000 48GB and an Nvidia Tesla V100-SXM2 32GB.
-It is compiled with g++ 9.3/nvcc 11.3, g++ 8.3.1/nvcc 11.0 and g++ 10.2/nvcc 11.2, respectively, with default flags for g++ and the flags \lstinline[language=bash]{--expt-extended-lambda --expt-relaxed-constexpr --use_fast_math} for nvcc.

-The reported numbers are the average of 5 consecutive runs, produced during a single run of the executable.
+The n-body CPU, layout changing copy and \speccpu lbm benchmark were run on systems with an 8 core Intel i7-7820X with 32 GB RAM and on an 64 core AMD EPYC 7702 with 512 GB RAM.
+They were compiled with g++ 10.2 on the Intel system and g++ 11.1 on the AMD system.
+The compiler flags were \lstinline[language=bash]{-O3 -march=native -ffast-math -fopenmp}, except for the n-body on the Intel system, where we used \lstinline[language=bash]{-mavx2 -mfma} instead of \lstinline[language=bash]{-march=native} to use the same compute instruction set as the AMD system, and because Vc does not support AVX512.
+Multi-threading was done via GNU OpenMP with as many pinned threads as cores (no hyper-threading).
+The n-body GPU benchmark was run on systems with an Nvidia TITAN Xp 12GB, an Nvidia Quadro RTX 8000 48GB and an Nvidia Tesla V100-SXM2 32GB.
+It was compiled with g++ 9.3/nvcc 11.3, g++ 8.3.1/nvcc 11.0 and g++ 10.2/nvcc 11.2, respectively, with no specific flags for g++ and the flags \lstinline[language=bash]{-O3 --generate-code=arch=compute_35,code=[compute_35,sm_35] --expt-extended-lambda --expt-relaxed-constexpr --use_fast_math} for nvcc.
+We tried setting higher CUDA architecture versions as well for nvcc (i.e. \lstinline{sm_70} for the V100), but that did not affect the results.
+The PIConGPU simulation was run on the same Nvidia Tesla V100 system as the n-body GPU benchmark.
+All reported numbers are the average of 5 consecutive runs.